-The Manhattanville Advancement Program (MAP) is a scholarship program that provides educational opportunity and support to economically disadvantaged students.
-The MAP scholarship is a four-year commitment for first-semester incoming freshman students.
+The Manhattanville Achievement Program (MAP) is a need-based program that provides an affordable education with on-campus support for students.
+Eligible students must be first-time college students and Pell Eligible.
+The MAP scholarship is a four-year commitment for incoming first-year students.

 Students receive a broad range of services including academic, personal, and career counseling.
 Beyond the traditional academic focus of most scholarship programs, MAP encourages the development of the student as a whole — intellectually, ethically and socially.
 Students are encouraged towards these aims by fostering community service, student leadership development, and goal-oriented self-management.

-Complete 15 hours of community service per semester in the Clark Center
+Complete 15 hours of community service per semester sponsored by the Clark Center

-Participate in at least one club/organization meeting during the Fall semester
+Participate in at least one club/organization during the Fall and Spring semester

-Attend bi-weekly meetings with the director of the center for inclusion
+Mandatory bi-weekly meetings with the director of the Center for Inclusion

 In order to become a candidate for MAP: